mindfullsilence/YamlLoader/README.md

-Most of this code came from [slim-config-yaml](https://github.com/techsterx/slim-config-yaml).
-Gave me an awesome start on this.
+A huge majority of this code came from [slim-config-yaml](https://github.com/techsterx/slim-config-yaml).
 I've basically just removed the Slim dependency and created a way to get the YAML values directly.

 Parses YAML files.
 Uses Symfony's YAML Component to parse files (http://github.com/symfony/Yaml).